Prenatal Development: What You Need To Know About Your Baby During Pregnancy

 The second state of the prenatal development will see the group of cells forming into an embryo.
 From the fourth week on, the embryo will begin having a brain, spinal cord and heart, collectively known as major organs.
 It will reach a length of 1/25 of an inch.

 Furthermore, arms and legs will bud on its body as well by week 5.
-At the same time as the head is formed, its eyes, nose, mouth and ears will appear as well.
-Up until the 8th week, all its body parts will be fashioned completely, expect for its genitalia.
+At the same time as the head is formed, its eyes, nose, mouth, and ears will appear as well.
+Up until the 8th week, all its body parts will be fashioned completely, except for its genitalia.

 From the 9th week up until birth (40th week) major developments in the fetus’ brain will take place.
 Its sex organs will also develop during this phase, so mommies and daddies, you can finally know your baby’s gender (if you’d like to know that before your baby comes out)!

 Being the last and longest stage of prenatal development, it is also interesting to note that the changes in your baby will be more distinct as its form is now of a human being.
 With its bodily systems such as the nervous system, musculoskeletal system, etc. being shaped during these weeks, you will experience your youngling being more responsive and will feel it becoming more active in your tummy as time goes by.

 By week 28 (7th month) until the day you give birth, your baby will be closest to what its size will be once it greets you and the world.
 To add, as a way of readying itself, his or her respiratory system will be strengthened and his or her weight, gradually becoming heavier.

 Each stage is as important as the others.
 Prenatal development is something that must be given much care because of the beautiful yet lovely gift you will be nurturing inside you, mommy.
 Have a happy pregnancy!